|Head of Department||Miss B. Warren|

 Key Stage 3 Overview

-German is only offered in Year 7 to students who have previously studied the language at primary school, including at Hatcham Temple Grove and Hatcham Temple Grove Free School.
-As a result, we move quickly on an accelerated programme from revision of introductory language to more complex themes that lay the foundation for GCSE, such as the environment, the impact of technology and dreams for the future.
+German is only offered in Year 7 to students who have previously studied the language at primary school, including at Haberdashers' Hatcham Primary and Haberdashers' Hatcham Free School.
+As a result, the Key Stage 3 German curriculum builds on the vocabulary and grammar foundations the students have developed at primary school, moving onto topics such as the environment, the impact of technology and aspirations for the future.
 At the core of every lesson is a rigorous emphasis on learning vocabulary and grammatical structures.
 We teach students to understand the way in which these aspects of language-learning will allow them to express themselves on a variety of topics through engaging and interesting activities.

 Year 7 topics